SenecaCollegeBTSProjects/BTR490_Example/README.md

 For this project, the objective is to have students compiling and running C++ source code.
 Hence, all code will run natively in their machines.
 Therefore, no back-end technologies are required.

 *Note: For web-dev as well as mobile application projects, this section should describe all technologies that run on the server-side.
 This almost always include the database.
-Also, this would include any server-side technologies such as Node.js, C#, PHP (and its frameworks such as Laravel), Python (and its frameworks such as Django and Flask), amongst oters.*
+Also, this would include any server-side technologies such as Node.js, C#, PHP (and its frameworks such as Laravel), Python (and its frameworks such as Django and Flask), amongst oters.
+This should also include the hardware or cloud service that will be running the server (AWS, Digital Ocean, Google Cloud Services, GoDaddy).*

 ### Application Programming Interfaces (APIs)

 Not relevant for this particular project.

 *Note: For web-dev, as well as mobile application projects, this section should describe interactions with other websites and/or services.
 This can include: APIs to collect payment from PayPal/VISA/MasterCard, APIs to collect data from mapping services, APIs to collect methereological data, APIs to allow login using Facebook/Twitter/Google accounts, etc.*

+### Hardware